sanbee/parafeed/UserDoc.md

 Green coloured keywords indicate that this keyword could be hiding other keywords and could itself be hidden by some other keyword.

-In the example below, the keyword `bool` is diplayed in red colour indicating that it's value is hiding another keyword.
+In the example below, the keyword `bool` is displayed in red colour indicating that it's value is hiding another keyword.
 Setting `bool=true` exposes another keyword `bool1`, which is displayed in blue colour indicating that it can be hidden based on the setting of the red-coloured keyword immediately before it (the keyword `bool`).

 _(And I am still trying to figure out a way to preserve the colours in a GitHub page!)_